evil-in/GenAiTrainingProgram/Week3/README.md

 2. Generate 3 outcomes from a Gen AI model
 3. This story should be represented in an embeddings/vector format
 4. Find all parts of speech in the generated story.

+### Weekly assignment:
+Building a text based dataset (more than 3 PDFs) that we will use next week for RAG assignment.